No worries: NFL draft enters 3rd day with no major glitches

 “That work continues today,” Goodell said, “and the NFL will again match every dollar donated by fans.”

+NFL general managers also put together donations, initiated by the Eagles' Howie Roseman, with each giving at least $8,000 for every selection in this draft.

-The league even awarded the 2022 draft to Las Vegas after all events on the Strip for this year were canceled due to the nationwide shutdown on large gatherings.
+The league even awarded the 2022 draft to Las Vegas after all events on the Strip for this year were canceled due to the nationwide shutdown of large gatherings to curb the spread of the virus.

 Concerns about all sorts of technological issues have been unfounded.
 Sure, there were awkward moments, but those come even when the draft is a mega-event drawing hundreds of thousands of fans to the “Rocky Steps” in Philadelphia or lower Broadway in Nashville.

-Meanwhile, such iconic programs as Miami, Michigan State, Nebraska and West Virginia had been blanked.
+Meanwhile, such iconic programs as Nebraska, Oklahoma State, Pitt and Arizona had been blanked.

-The Redskins dealt their unhappy veteran tackle Trent Williams to San Francisco on Saturday morning, and then chose yet another LSU Tiger: tackle Saahdiq Charles, who has been plagued by off-field issues and served a six-game suspension.
+The Redskins dealt their unhappy veteran tackle Trent Williams to San Francisco on Saturday morning, and then chose Charles, who has been plagued by off-field issues and served a six-game suspension.

+The Niners, who later announced the retirement of long-time standout left tackle Joe Staley, sent a fifth-round pick in this year’s draft and a 2021 third-rounder to acquire Williams.
+The deal reunites him with 49ers coach Kyle Shanahan, who was the offensive coordinator in Washington when Williams was drafted fourth overall in 2010.

+San Francisco made two other trades, first sending Matt Breida, who was the Niners' starting running back for part of their NFC title season, to Miami.
+The Dolphins dealt a fifth-rounder to San Francisco.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL